Google Search rivals urge EU to revisit Android antitrust case

 The news comes hot on the heels of the U.S. Department of Justice’s (DOJ) antitrust case, which formally launched last week.
 The suit alleges that Google violates anti-competition laws by crowding out rivals in the internet search and advertising markets.

-DuckDuckGo (U.S.), Ecosia (Germany), Lilo and Qwant (France), and Seznam (Czech Republic) have penned an open letter to European Commission executive vice president Margrethe Vestager asking her to take a “renewed look” at how Google’s dominance in the search market is policed.
+DuckDuckGo (U.S.), Ecosia (Germany), Lilo and Qwant (France), and Seznam (Czech Republic) have penned an open letter to European Commission executive VP Margrethe Vestager asking her to take a “renewed look” at the policing of Google’s search market dominance.
 As an initial step, the companies are calling for a trilateral meeting between themselves, the European Commission (EC), and Google to look at the issue of search engine competition in Europe and elsewhere.
 More specifically, Google’s smaller rivals want to establish a more “effective preference menu,” giving Android users an easier way to choose a default search engine when setting up their device for the first time.

 The letter reads: